So what's next? You need to know how best to promote your online course.

 Instead, make the direct sale yourself, and keep the totality of the sale for yourself, plus the student's email so that you can sell them your future courses as well.

-You will not have access to your students emails, or be able to contact them when you need.
+You will not have access to your students' emails, or be able to contact them when you need.
 The platform will even use the student email to send them to competing courses, without you being able to do anything about it.

 In summary: if you are going to have to spend time building an audience anyway, you might as well build an audience for yourself, and not for the platform.

-This will make your online course business much more sustainable in the long-term, due to the much higher customer lifetime value that you will get by doing direct and recurring sales, with no middleman.
+This will make your online course business much more sustainable in the long term, due to the much higher customer lifetime value that you will get by doing direct and recurring sales, with no middleman.

-When to Start Growing an Audience?
+When to Start Growing an Audience to Promote your Online Course?

-And this is because ideally you should start growing an audience from the very beginning, as soon as possible, even before starting to record a single video lesson.
+Ideally, you should start growing an audience from the very beginning, as soon as possible, even before starting to record a single video lesson.

 And this is because growing an audience is a slow process that simply cannot be rushed in any meaningful way.